 Enabling budgeting

-To use budget control, you need to:
+To use budget control, you must:

 1. Enabling Cost Explorer

 1.1.
-Go to Billing -> Cost Explorer page
+Go to the Cost Explorer page

-Launch the Cost Explorer using the button Launch Cost Explorer
+Click the Launch Cost Explorer button.

 It can take up to 24 hours for Cost Explorer to be activated.
 This is an AWS limitation.

-Activating cost allocation tags allows Stacktape to correctly aggregate costs of resources in your stacks.
+Activating cost allocation tags allows Stacktape to correctly aggregate the costs of the resources in your stacks.
+Stacktape automatically tags the resources in your stacks with custom tags.
+For these tags to be usable by Cost Explorer, you must activate them as cost allocation tags.

-The list will show all tags that have been previously used to tag a resource in this account.
+The list will show all the tags that have been previously used to tag a resource in this account.
+If you have already deployed a stack with Stacktape, the required tags should be listed here.

 The following tags are required: